-- a) A review of existing-downstream waterway/stormwater infrastructure that may be impacted by changes in hydrology, and hydraulics;-and - b) A review of any Catchment or Waterway Management Plans, Stormwater Management Plans or Infrastructure Charges Plans for the area or catchment. - c) Determine/ demonstrate the lawful point/s of stormwater discharge for the development site: and- - d) Obtain a Flood Check pProperty rReport and Flood Check Development Report using the flood information provided by the Council from Council's Flood Check website.
+- A review of existing waterway/stormwater infrastructure that may be impacted by changes in hydrology, and hydraulics; - b) A review of any Catchment or Waterway Management Plans, Stormwater Management Plans or Infrastructure Charges Plans for the area or catchment. - c) Determine/ demonstrate the lawful point/s of stormwater discharge for the development site; and - d) Obtain a Flood Check Property Report and Flood Check Development Report from Council's Flood Check website.
 These reports provide reference information for existing catchment conditions and the defined flood event levels, prior to development on the site.